STUDENTS WITH PAID EMPLOYMENT AT HARVARD

 - removing readily achievable barriers

-Individuals wishing to initiate the interactive reasonable accommodation process or receive further information should contact their local accommodation coordinator (Human Resources Representative or University Disability Services).
+Individuals wishing to initiate the interactive reasonable accommodation process or receive further information should contact their local accommodation coordinator (Human Resources Representative or University Disability Resources).
 For more information regarding this process, please refer to the following:

 - Reasonable Accommodation Fact Sheet